milangroshev/niryo-one-digital-twin/digital-twin-service/niryo-one-drivers/README.md

 The Niryo One ROS drivers are the lowest-level module that directly interacts with the robot hardware and is responsible for:
 - making available sensor data andoperational states to the other modules
-- executinginstructions or navigation commands received from thecontrol module.
+- executing instructions or navigation commands received from the control module.

 Due to the tight relation with the robots hardware, this module must be deployed in the robot.